Dr. Steven High

 William Hamilton, 2008, History MA, “The Miner’s Memorial of Kirkland Lake, Ontario.”

 I teach a variety of undergraduate and graduate courses.
 At the 200-level, I teach Post-Confederation Canada.
 At the 300-level, I teach several courses in the public history stream including Telling Stories and the Urban History Laboratory.
-At the 400/graduate level, I teach the Public History Workshop as well as a topic course called Working Class Public History.
-In 2018-19, I will be teaching my Oral History Seminar (grad/undergrad) as well as my Telling Stories Class, which will focus on Black Montreal.
+At the 400/graduate level, I teach Oral History, Working Class Public History, and Confronting Ruination in Postindustrial Places.
+In 2019-20, I will be teaching my 300-level Telling Stories course which will focus on the Living Archives of the Rwandan Diaspora.
+I will then be on 6 months sabbatical from January to June 2020.